Paper popper

 A paper popper is a party prank that is commonly used in schools.
-There are many variations of a paper popper, but they all involve a folded sheet of paper being gripped and right down.
-This causes air to be forced into the paper's flaps, making the paper flaps pop out in the opposite direction, then making a loud popping noise.
+There are many variations of a paper popper, but they all involve a folded sheet of paper being gripped and thrust down.
+This causes air to be forced into the paper's folded flaps, making the paper flaps pop out in the opposite direction at a high velocity, then making a loud popping noise.
 According to popular misconception, the sound is supposed to be caused by the paper breaking the sound barrier.
 In actuality, what happens is that air rushes in a blast wave to fill the vacuum created in the pocket that opens.
 The sound is described as the crack of a whip, which is an example of breaking the sound barrier, although the causes are different.
 Most papers work for poppers, although some are louder and some are quieter than others.
+Using bigger paper makes it louder and book paper also makes it louder.